Earnings at Risk – Asset Liability Management reporting

 It may be noted that this process is calculated individually and separately for interest rate sensitive (overall) assets, liabilities and off-balance sheet items for each defined bucket.

 Step 12: Compute the on-balance sheet and cumulative gaps for each defined bucket

 For each defined bucket we will calculate the on-balance sheets gap as well as the cumulative gap which includes the OBS gap in the interest sensitive portfolio arising out of rate shocks.
 Specifically:

 - On-balance sheet Gap = Change in RS assets less Change in RS liabilities

 - Cumulative Gap = On-balance sheet Gap + Change in Off-balance sheet (OBS) RS items

 This is illustrated for the “Up to 1 month” defined bucket as follows:

-Step 13: Compute total EAR for the given confidence level
+Step 13: Compute Earnings at Risk for the given confidence level

 The total EAR for a given confidence level is the sum of the calculated gaps (from Step 12 above) across all defined buckets.
 This may be done for only on-balance sheet items or it may also include gaps in OBS items.
 This is formulated by:

 In our example we have used the 99% confidence level.
 This is illustrated for on-balance sheet Total EAR as follows: